Trust Territory of Somaliland: History

 On 1 April 1950, the Amministrazione fiduciaria italiana della Somalia (AFIS) began its rule.
 A deployment of 6,500 troops landed in Somalia to assist the establishment of AFIS under the leadership of Giovanni Fornari.
-Forani's three year tenure would mark the most difficult years of the Trusteeship.
+Fornari's three year tenure would mark the most difficult years of the Trusteeship.
 Professor I.M.
-Lewis maintained that to Somalis the large Italian army presence deployed at the start of the mandate, "...gave the handover much the character of a military occupation."
+Lewis maintained that to Somalis, the large Italian army presence deployed at the start of the mandate, "...gave the handover much the character of a military occupation."

-Fornari Administration (1950 - 1953)
+Fornari Administration (1950–1953)

-According to Italian journalist and historian Angelo Del Doca in report for Corriere della Sera, almost all officials Italy had chosen to govern AFIS were from "colonial-fascist" backgrounds.
+According to Italian journalist and historian Angelo Del Boca in report for Corriere della Sera, almost all officials Italy had chosen to govern AFIS were from "colonial-fascist" backgrounds.
 Giacomo Bona, the local secretary of the Christian Democrats in Mogadishu, warned party headquarters in Rome that there had been large resurgence in fascism in Somalia following the creation of the Trust Territory.
 The Somali Youth League (SYL) publicly decried the Trusteeship government as being "infested with fascists" and further charged that AFIS was providing those fleeing post-war persecution with a veneer of legitimacy.
 The newly appointed Governor Copasso, a former fascist administrator in Italian Somaliand, actively sought to delegitimize and discredit the Somali Youth League in an attempt to extend Italian rule from 10 to 30 years.
-The large fascist presence in AFIS led to the government being popularly referred to as "Ancora Fascisti Italiani in Somalia" (Still Italian fascists in Somalia).
+The large fascist presence in AFIS led to the government being popularly referred to as Ancora Fascisti Italiani in Somalia (Still Italian fascists in Somalia).

-The first half of AFIS's decade long rule would be marked by animosity and conflict between the Italian authorities and the Somali Youth League.
+The first half of AFIS's decade-long rule would be marked by animosity and conflict between the Italian authorities and the Somali Youth League.
 Numerous SYL officials who had gained positions of prominence during the era of British Military Administration were either demoted, removed from their positions or imprisoned by Italians officials.
 These attempts to marginalize the league would lead to demonstrations across the country which were strongly repressed by the government, who had at the time come to decision not cooperate or concede to the SYL's plans.
 Abdirazak Haji Hussein, future prime minister of the Somali Republic, would be severely beaten and arrested by Italian authorities in 1950.
 Due to the heavy handed and militaristic conduct of AFIS, the SYL would widely come to regard the body as an occupying force.
 Somali Youth League member Abdulahi Issa, future prime minister of the territory, would argue that the presence of Somalia's former colonial ruler was one of the main obstacle to democratic and peaceful development.

 Already underfunded, the AFIS budget was reduced by 25% in 1951.
 Giovanni Fornari, head of AFIS, would protest to Rome that the cut threatened AFIS's ability to function.
 Due to fiscal pressures, the size of the Italian military contingent deployed to Somalia was rapidly reduced in size in 1951 and 1952.
 According to Italian politician and journalist Ernesto Rossi, the salaries and privileges afforded to fascist employees of the Trusteeship administration were exorbitantly high and consequently strongly effected the annual budget.